There are many benefits of using cat sitting services and working with a professional cat sitter.

 There are several different choices you have for cat care in Muncie, Indiana and most cities.

-Now all three are good choices but we recommend you take into consideration the well-being of your cat first and foremost.
+Now all of these examples may good choices but we recommend you take into consideration the well-being of your cat first and foremost.

 1. There’s no need for last-minute shots.

 We encourage pet parents to keep their pets updated on vaccinations and flea prevention but it’s not a requirement with us.
-Most boarding facilities and veterinarians will want your cat updated on her shots before they agree to keep her.
+Most boarding facilities and veterinarians require that all pets have current vaccinations before they agree to keep her.

 At face value requiring these vaccinations seem fine but what if your cat is 17 years old?